Aldebaran: Physical characteristics

 Aldebaran is listed as the spectral standard for type K5+ III stars.
-Its spectrum shows that it is a giant star that has evolved off the main sequence band of the HR diagram after exhausting the hydrogen at its core.
-The collapse of the center of the star into a degenerate helium core has ignited a shell of hydrogen outside the core and Aldebaran is now on the red giant branch (RGB).
+Its spectrum indicates that it is a giant star; the supply of hydrogen at its core has been exhausted, leading to a degenerate helium core with a shell of hydrogen undergoing fusion by the CNO cycle.
+This has caused the star to transition off the main sequence into the red giant branch (RGB), where it has swollen to an immense size and dropped in surface temperature.

 The effective temperature of Aldebaran's photosphere is 3,900 K. It has a surface gravity of 1.45 cgs, typical for a giant star, but around 35 times lower than the Earth's and nearly a thousand times lower than the Sun's.
 Its metallicity is about half the Sun's.

 Measurements by the Hipparcos satellite and other sources put Aldebaran around 65.3 ly away.
 Asteroseismology has determined that it is about 16% more massive than the Sun, yet it shines with 439 times the Sun's luminosity due to the expanded radius.
 It is 45.1 times the diameter of the Sun, approximately 63 million kilometres.
 The angular diameter of Aldebaran has been measured many times.
 The value adopted as part of the Gaia benchmark calibration is 20.580±0.030 mas.

 Aldebaran is a slightly variable star, assigned to the slow irregular type LB.
 The General Catalogue of Variable Stars indicates variation between apparent magnitude 0.75 and 0.95 from historical reports.
 Modern studies show a smaller amplitude, with some showing almost no variation.
 Hipparcos photometry shows an amplitude of only about 0.02 magnitudes and a possible period around 18 days.
 Intensive ground-based photometry showed variations of up to 0.03 magnitudes and a possible period around 91 days.
 Analysis of observations over a much longer period still find a total amplitude likely to be less than 0.1 magnitudes, and the variation is considered to be irregular.